202: The Sidehackers

 “Woodie” is a nickname for a vehicle that is made with wooden body panels, usually a station wagon.
 The term was popularized in the 1963 song “Surf City” by Jan and Dean, the first surf song to become a nationwide number-one hit.

-Yeah, I heard Kip Addotta used to do a number one that was really good.
+Yeah, I heard Kip Addotta used to do a number one that was a real killer.

 Kip Addotta is a comedian best known for his frequent TV appearances in the 1970s and ‘80s, and for his comedic songs such as “Wet Dream” and “I Saw Daddy Kissing Santa Claus,” which were featured on the Dr. Demento radio show.